pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SSLCA is the path of file that contains list of trusted SSL CAs. if set, following four settings shouldn&rsquo;t be empty</p>
+<p>SSLCA is the path of file that contains list of trusted SSL CAs.</p>
 </td>
 </tr>
 <tr>